-It shouldn’t be surprising that, just like any other purchasing decision, tenant’s decisions are almost always driven by emotions.
+It shouldn't be surprising that, just like any other purchasing decision, emotions drive tenant decisions.
 Knowing how best to leverage emotions can help you profit from your property as much as possible.

 So how do you achieve this?
 Simple.
-Make sure that your marketing strategy is done properly.
-You’ll want to have a well-written description.
-You’ll also want to have great pictures of the property.
+Make sure you have the proper marketing strategy.
+You'll want to have a well-written description.
+You'll also want to have great pictures of the property.
 This strategy alone has the potential to attract mobs of great tenants.

-Evidently, there are various factors that landlords need to take into perspective when considering the right rent for their properties.
+There are various factors that landlords need to consider to choose the proper rent price for their properties.

 Before you set the price, be sure that you have calculated your return on investment.
 Remember to factor in expenses such as property taxes and insurance, interest, and mortgage loan principal in the rent price.

 About the Author: Stephen Fox is the co-founder of Upkeep Media, an online marketing agency specializing in working with the real estate industry.
 When he isn't learning about the latest marketing techniques, he spends his time hanging out with his family and playing basketball.
 If you would like to connect with him, follow him on LinkedIn.